M1chael-01/e-commerce/README.md

+📁 Project Structure
+This project was bootstrapped with React and is split into two main parts:

 🔙 Backend (/server)
 Built with Node.js and Express

-Handles:

-API routes

-Authentication

-Stripe payments

-Database interactions (PostgreSQL)

-📂 Located in the server/ directory
+Handles API routes, Stripe payments, and PostgreSQL database

+Location: server/

-🔜 Frontend (/client) (inside the server folder)
+🔜 Frontend (/client)
 Built with React.js

-Handles:

-User interface

-Product listings

-Shopping cart

-Stripe checkout
+Manages UI, product pages, cart, and Stripe checkout

-📂 Located in the server/client/ directory

-⚠️ The frontend is nested inside the backend folder (/server) — make sure you're navigating correctly when working in each section.

-⚠️ Note on Running the Project
+Location: server/client/

+⚠️ Important Notes
-Since the frontend and backend are separated, you'll need to run both servers independently for the app to work correctly.
+Frontend and backend are separate — run both servers for full functionality.

+Errors like loading issues or failed API calls may occur if the backend isn’t running.

+The frontend is inside the server/ folder — double-check your paths.